Nutritional Information for Whole Wheat Flaxseed Bread (or any other recipe in our book): Using the USDA National Nutrient Database

 We’re spending Thanksgiving with friends this year, and our family is doing the stuffing and bread for a table for 25.
 Sounds like a job for a household where they bake bread twice a day anyway…

 I’m making the stuffing from basic boules, ball-shaped breads as above.
 You can use any lean dough you like, including whole-grain dough from the new book.
-Tomorrow I’ll be using the Peasant Bread from our first book, which is basically the white-flour Master Recipe, swapping out 1 cup of whole-grain rye for 1 cup of all-purpose flour.
+Tomorrow I’ll be using the Peasant Bread from my first book, which is basically the white-flour Master Recipe, swapping out 1 cup of whole-grain rye for 1 cup of all-purpose flour.

 Breads for the table are going to be a mix of seeded and unseeded rye breads, very rustic, maybe Anadama bread from the new book.
 All we’ll need is the belt-buckles on our hats.